-- A Update existing streets to improve their functionality, connectivity and safety - i Transition Federal Boulevard from an auto-dominated state highway to a safe and vibrant community corridor using guidance from the Federal Boulevard Corridor Plan - ii Implement safety, aesthetic improvements, and traffic calming measures such as medians and crosswalks along South Irving Street, South Julian Street, Dartmouth Avenue, and Amherst Avenue to improve the pedestrian experience, encourage pedestrian activity and bolster pedestrian safety along these streets - iii Encourage streets across the plan area to have enhanced pedestrian walkways and amenity zones with additional street trees, green infrastructure, lighting or landscaping - B Update existing intersections to increase safety and comfort for pedestrians and bicyclists - Prioritize implementing recommendations to reduce the number of fatalities and injuries along Federal Boulevard, as listed in the Denver Vision Zero Action Plan, by collaborating with Denver Public Works to improve pedestrian, bicycle, and vehicular safety at the Federal Boulevard and Dartmouth Avenue intersection - ii Collaborate with Denver Public Schools and Denver Public Works to prevent "vehicle stacking" on Dartmouth Avenue east towards Federal Boulevard intersection - iii Partner with CDOT and the City of Sheridan to study and implement intersection improvements at South Knox Court and US Highway 285 to allow for better pedestrian and bicycle safety and comfort in accessing the regional trail system from the plan area
+- A Update existing streets to improve their functionality, connectivity and safety - i Transition Federal Boulevard from an auto-dominated state highway to a safe and vibrant community corridor using guidance from the Federal Boulevard Corridor Plan - ii Implement safety, aesthetic improvements, and traffic calming measures such as medians and crosswalks along Federal Boulevard, South Irving Street, South Julian Street, Dartmouth Avenue, and Amherst Avenue to improve the pedestrian experience, encourage pedestrian activity and bolster pedestrian safety along these streets - iii As redevelopment occurs, explore and implement any necessary street improvements, operational enhancements, and traffic calming measures along South Irving Street south of the Loretto Heights campus to help mitigate traffic impacts and improve the connectivity of the area - B Update existing intersections to increase safety and comfort for pedestrians and bicyclists - i Prioritize implementing recommendations to reduce the number of fatalities and injuries along Federal Boulevard, as listed in the Denver Vision Zero Action Plan, by collaborating with Denver Public Works to improve pedestrian, bicycle, and vehicular safety at the Federal Boulevard and Dartmouth Avenue intersection - ii Collaborate with Denver Public Schools and Denver Public Works to prevent vehicle stacking on Dartmouth Avenue east towards Federal Boulevard intersection - iii Partner with CDOT and the City of Sheridan to study and implement intersection improvements at South Knox Court and US Highway 285 to allow for better pedestrian and bicycle safety and comfort in accessing the regional trail system from the plan area

-- MOB 03 Promote street network safety - A Collaborate with local law enforcement to enforce posted speed limits in the plan area - B Provide traffic calming measures within the plan area, and more specifically on Dartmouth from Irving to Lowell, Amherst from Federal to Lowell, and Irving/Julian from Amherst to Lowell. - C Study traffic impacts new development may have in the plan area
+MOB - 03 Promote street network safety

+- A Collaborate with local law enforcement to enforce posted speed limits in the plan area - B Provide traffic calming measures within the plan area, and more specifically on Dartmouth from Irving to Lowell, Amherst from Federal to Lowell, and Irving/Julian from Amherst to Lowell. - C Study traffic impacts new development may have in the plan area

-- MOB 04 Increase access to multi-use trails, pathways and parks and open space - A Prioritize creating seamless pedestrian and bicycle connections to Loretto Heights Park - i Explore methods for traffic calming such as painted crosswalks, medians, High-Intensity Activated Crosswalk (HAWK) signal along South Irving Street to reduce the speed of vehicles and increase pedestrian safety - ii Connect any new sidewalk system in the redevelopment to the existing sidewalks found in Loretto Heights Park and add additional sidewalks as necessary.
-All sidewalks should be ADA accessible and include curb ramps - B Update and improve connections to the regional trail system and transit - i Partner with the City of Englewood and the City of Sheridan to prioritize sidewalk improvements along West Dartmouth Avenue extending east to the Englewood Light Rail Station - ii Provide additional multi-use trails or sidewalk access extending southwest through the former Loretto Heights campus to improve access to the Bear Creek Trail and South Platte River Trail
+MOB - 04 Increase access to multi-use trails, pathways and parks and open space

+- A Prioritize creating seamless pedestrian and bicycle connections to Loretto Heights Park - i Explore methods for traffic calming such as painted crosswalks, medians, High-Intensity Activated Crosswalk (HAWK) signal along South Irving Street to reduce the speed of vehicles and increase pedestrian safety - ii Connect any new sidewalk system in the redevelopment to the existing sidewalks found in Loretto Heights Park and add additional sidewalks as necessary.
+All sidewalks should be ADA accessible and include curb ramps - B Update and improve connections to the regional trail system and transit - Partner with the City of Englewood and the City of Sheridan to prioritize sidewalk improvements along West Dartmouth Avenue extending east to the Englewood Light Rail Station - ii Provide additional multi-use trails or sidewalk access extending southwest through the former Loretto Heights campus to improve access to the Bear Creek Trail and South Platte River Trail